lohedges/latuxit/README.md

 library.
 It should be long enough to ensure a unique match.
 Once a match is found, `latuxit` will open the equation for editing with `LATUXIT_EDITOR`.
 Hashes are generated using the `md5sum` algorithm.
-A single letter prefix is added to specify the equation environment that was used to process the equation, e.g. 'd' for displaymath.
+A single letter prefix is added to specify the equation environment that was used to process the equation, e.g. `d` for displaymath.